4 February 2021 - 10:00 am to 2:00 pm EST

-Each registered participant receives a copy of instructor slides and access to the recording of the course for 15 business days after the live lecture.
+Each registered participant receives a copy of instructor slides and access to the recording of the course for 20 business days after the live lecture.
 Earn 0.3 IEEE Continuing Education Units for participating and completing the post-course evaluation.

 Course Cancellation and Refund Policy: Requests for online course cancellations must be received 3 business days prior to the course date for a full refund.
 Once course materials have been shared with a participant, a cancellation request cannot be accommodated.

 For general inquiries and technical support, contact Tara McNally, Certification and Professional Education Manager.